Snapdocs Verified, means that every notary with a green check mark next to their name has a valid:

-The green Verified checkmark looks like this, and will show up in multiple different places:
+The green verified check mark looks like this, and shows up in multiple places:

 In the Automator:

-If a notary is not Snapdocs Verified, you will be able to see exactly why not at the bottom of their profile (in the example below, the notary's E&O insurance has not been Verified, their background check is expired and they have not uploaded a driver's license):
+If a notary is not Snapdocs Verified, there is a section on the notary’s profile called Not Snapdocs Verified because: that shows which credentials the notary is missing to cause them to be not verified.
+The example below shows the notary's E&O insurance has not been verified, their background check is expired, and they have not uploaded a driver's license.

-*Please note: due to how thorough our process to evaluate notary credentials, occasionally there may be a "pending" notice next to certain credentials if they are still under review.
-If you see one, chances are it will be gone by the next day!
-If the "pending" notice is there for more than 2 business days, however, please reach out to firstname.lastname@example.org.
+Note: Due to the thoroughness of our process to evaluate notary credentials, there may be a PENDING notice next to certain credentials if they are still under review.
+If you see one, chances are it will be gone by the next day.
+If the PENDING notice is there for more than 2 business days, please reach out to firstname.lastname@example.org.

 You can further tailor what Snapdocs Verified means for you and your company in your Verified Notary Preferences.